dylnuge/dylnuge.com/content/post/2022/11/cascading-failure.md

 reason, this is often where they wind up.

 Time is very *important* though, and computers often have real reasons to know it.
-Authentication is a phenominal example!
+Authentication is a phenomenal example!
 Kerberos uses a "ticket" system where you request a ticket for your user account; that ticket is signed by the server and has a timeout on it, in order to prevent that ticket from being compromised and reused.
 Normally your client will keep requesting a new one when